charlesknight1/charlesknight1.github.io/index.md

 layout: page
 ---

-Hi.
 Welcome to my personal website.

 I'm a DPhil candidate in the University of Oxford's School of Geography and the Environment.
 My research focuses on the dynamics and variability of the Southern African summer monsoon.